• Skip to primary navigation

 Refried Pinto Beans

-• Heat the oil in a sauce pan over medium heat and add the onion and garlic.
-Sauté until softened, about 15 minutes.
-Add the remaining ingredients except the lime juice and cook until the bean are warmed, about 10 minutes.
+• Heat the oil in a skillet over medium heat and add the onion and garlic.
+Sauté until softened, about 5 - 7 minutes.
+Add the remaining ingredients except the lime juice and cook until the beans are warm all the way through, about 10 minutes.

 Final Dish